VISION

 Social and emotional development and addressing the mental health crisis

-Schools must expand their educational focus beyond academics, and work to help each student learn positive and healthy behaviors that contribute to well-being.
+Schools must expand their educational focus beyond academics and work to help each student learn positive and healthy behaviors that contribute to well-being.
 Fostering a school environment where soft skills matter as much as academics – that whole child approach – Bellevue School District graduates will bring much-needed skills to the workforce.

 Jane substitute taught across the Bellevue School District for a year, which provided insight into the varying community dynamics across our schools.